techidaily/site-win11-tips/source/_posts/restoring-order-in-windows-registry-through-repair-methods.md

 ### 5\.
 Import an Old Registry Backup

- If you have a habit of[creating registry backups on Windows](https://www.makeuseof.com/tag/backup-restore-windows-registry/) , it could solve the broken registry items issue with your system.
+ If you have a habit of [creating registry backups on Windows](https://www.makeuseof.com/tag/backup-restore-windows-registry/) , it could solve the broken registry items issue with your system.
 When you encounter issues, you can import the old registry backup when the system was working fine.

 Here’s how you can import an old backup in Windows Registry: